LoganJFisher/TeXSend/README.md

     * This repository would then be renamed.
   * Incorporate [LaTeX.js](https://latex.js.org/).
     * This was briefly toyed with, but only partial support with lots of issues was achieved.
-      * It seems the ideal would be to still use KaTeX for math environments, and TikZJax for TikZ envionrments, but LaTeX.js would be useful for general document formatting.
+      * It seems the ideal would be to still use KaTeX for math environments, and TikZJax for TikZ envionrments, but LaTeX.js would be useful for general formatting.
 </details>

 ---